EXCLUSIVE-Wall Street regulator to propose climate risk rule as early as next Wednesday -sources

 Corporate groups have said they will continue to push for a narrower final rule that will make it easier and less expensive to gather and report emissions data, and which will protect them from being sued over potential mistakes.

-"It's great to see the SEC beginning this important effort.
-Investors and asset managers can only make sound investing decisions when they have standardized and comparable information about companies' greenhouse gas emissions," said Todd Phillips, director of financial regulation and corporate governance at the Washington-based Center for American Progress.
+"It's great to see the SEC beginning this important effort," said Todd Phillips, director of financial regulation and corporate governance at the Washington-based Center for American Progress.

+"Investors and asset managers can only make sound investing decisions when they have standardized and comparable information about companies' greenhouse gas emissions."

 (Reporting by Katanga Johnson and Jarrett Renshaw in Washington; editing by Jonathan Oatis)